spring-guides/tut-spring-security-and-angular-js/single/README.md

 });
 ```

 All of the code in the "navigation" controller will be executed when the page loads because the `<div>` containing the menu bar is visible and is decorated with `ng-controller="navigation"`.
-It defines 2 functions, the `login()` that we need in the form, and a helper function `authenticate()` which tries to load a "user" resource from the backend.
+In addition to initializing the `credentials` object, it defines 2 functions, the `login()` that we need in the form, and a helper function `authenticate()` which tries to load a "user" resource from the backend.
+The `authenticate()` function is called when the controller is loaded to see if the user is actually already authenticated (e.g. if he had refreshed the browser in the middle of a session).
 We need the `authenticate()` function because authentication is done by the server, and we can't trust the browser to keep track of it.

 The `authenticate()` function sets an application-wide flag called `authenticated` which we have already used in our "home.html" to control which parts of the page are rendered.
 We do this using [`$rootScope`](https://docs.angularjs.org/api/ng/service/$rootScope) because it's convenient and easy to follow, and we need to share the `authenticated` flag between the "navigation" and the "home" controllers.
 Angular experts might prefer to share data through a shared user-defined service (but it ends up being the same mechanism).